 B. Use evidence from research to support a claim and give credit to the source.

-In-Text Citations Overview: In general, in-text citations allow you to use evidence to support a claim by crediting the source of the evidence.
+Citations Overview: In general, citations allow you to use evidence to support a claim by crediting the source of the evidence.
 Examples of evidence include statistics, quotations, and other data that you find when you are conducting research on a topic.